HomeSite Map

 Being that the proven fact that "singles sell albums" was a common practice in the US prior to 1964, the first two tracks chosen for the album were both sides of their first single.
 Not wanting to neglect the gorgeous three-part harmony of the ballad “This Boy” that was the British b-side to “I Want To Hold Your Hand,” they included it next in the line up on side one.
 After that, they pretty much commenced with the original track list of the British “With The Beatles” album, omitting the aforementioned cover songs.

-Unlike the “Introducing…The Beatles” album that had just been released, Capitol decided to grace the back cover with liner notes that convince record buyers that THIS was the genuine article.
-They felt the need to facilitate a proper introduction to American audiences, including references to their Time, Newsweek and New York Times articles, their Royal Variety Show performance, their being booked for three appearances on the Ed Sullivan Show, and the fact that they were to appear in a “feature length United Artists movie” in the near future.
+Unlike “Introducing…The Beatles” that had just been released, Capitol decided to grace the back cover with liner notes that convince record buyers that THIS was the genuine article.
+They felt the need to facilitate a proper introduction to American audiences, including references to the group's Time, Newsweek and New York Times articles, their Royal Variety Show performance, their being booked for three appearances on the Ed Sullivan Show, and the fact that they were to appear in a “feature length United Artists movie” in the near future.
 One can only imagine how impressed American record buyers were at reading about the “unnumbered broken limbs” that occurred at the first Beatles concert in Dublin.
 Hindsight tells us that maybe that should not have been included on album liner notes in order to encourage increased sales.

-It has been suggested that the timing was right for their success in America because of the unfortunate assassination of President John F. Kennedy on November 22nd, 1963 (coincidentally the exact day the “With The Beatles” album was released in Britain).
+It has been suggested that the timing was right for their success in America because of the unfortunate assassination of President John F. Kennedy on November 22nd, 1963 (which coincides with the exact day the “With The Beatles” album was released in Britain).
 The grim atmosphere engrossing the nation at that time, so it is thought, left an opening for something upbeat and exciting to lift its spirits.
 Whether this can be said to be accurate or not can only be answered by someone with the qualifications to do so.
 But, if this was the case, it was quite fortuitous that Capitol records held off in signing The Beatles until the time was truly right.
 If they signed The Beatles earlier in the year, they could very well have been another British act that failed miserably like all the others at that time.

 Recording The Album